Running of the top quark mass from proton-proton collisions at $\sqrt{s} =$ 13 TeV: Event selection and systematic uncertainties

 \section{Event selection and systematic uncertainties}

-Events are collected using a combination of dilepton and single lepton triggers which require either one electron with $\pt > 12 \GeV$ and one muon with $\pt > 23\GeV$, or one electron with $\pt > 23 \GeV$ and one muon with $\pt > 8 \GeV$, or one electron with $\pt > 27\GeV$, or one muon with $\pt > 24\GeV$.
-In the offline analysis, tight isolation requirements are applied to electrons and muons based on the ratio of the scalar sum of the \pt of neighbouring PF candidates to the \pt of the lepton candidate.
-Events are then required to contain at least one electron and one muon of opposite charge with $\pt > 25\GeV$ for the leading and $\pt > 20\GeV$ for the subleading lepton.
-In events with more than two leptons, the two leptons of opposite charge with the highest \pt are considered.
-Further details on the events selection can be found in Ref.~\cite{Sirunyan:2018goh}.
+Events are collected using a combination of triggers which require either one electron with $\pt > 12 \GeV$ and one muon with $\pt > 23\GeV$, or one electron with $\pt > 23 \GeV$ and one muon with $\pt > 8 \GeV$, or one electron with $\pt > 27\GeV$, or one muon with $\pt > 24\GeV$.
+In the analysis, tight isolation requirements are applied to electrons and muons based on the ratio of the scalar sum of the \pt of neighbouring PF candidates to the \pt of the lepton candidate.
+Events are then required to contain at least one electron and one muon of opposite electric charge with $\pt > 25\GeV$ for the leading and $\pt > 20\GeV$ for the subleading lepton, and $|\eta| < 2.4$.
+This kinematic selection defines the visible phase space.
+In events with more than two leptons, the two leptons of opposite charge with the highest \pt are used.
+Jets with $\pt>30\GeV$ and $|\eta| <2.4$ are considered, but no requirement on the number of reconstructed jets or \cPqb-tagged jets is imposed.
+Further details on the event selection can be found in Ref.~\cite{Sirunyan:2018goh}.

-In events with at least two jets with $\pt>30\GeV$, the kinematic properties of the \ttbar system are estimated by means of the analytic kinematic reconstruction algorithm described in Ref.~\cite{Sirunyan:2018ucr}.
+In events with at least two jets, the invariant mass of the \ttbar system is estimated by means of the kinematic reconstruction algorithm described in Ref.~\cite{Sirunyan:2018ucr}.
+The reconstructed invariant mass is indicated with \mttreco.
 The kinematic reconstruction algorithm examines all possible combinations of reconstructed jets and leptons and solves a system of equations under the assumptions that the invariant mass of the reconstructed \PW boson is 80.4\GeV and that the missing transverse momentum originates solely from the two neutrinos coming from the leptonic decays of the \PW bosons.
 In addition, the kinematic reconstruction algorithm requires an assumption on the value of the top quark mass, \mtkin.
 Any possible bias due to the choice of this value is avoided by incorporating the dependence on \mtkin in the fit described in Section~\ref{sec:fit_procedure}.
 To estimate this dependence, the kinematic reconstruction and the event selection are repeated with three different choices of \mtkin, corresponding to 169.5, 172.5, and 175.5\GeV, and the top quark mass used in the MC simulation, \mtmc, is varied accordingly.
 The parameter $\mtkin = \mtmc$ is then treated as a free parameter of the fit.